sarbal/R_course/lessons/intro.md

 ## Before you arrive:
 1. Make sure you've downloaded and installed R and RStudio.
 2. Download the files that are in [data folder](../data).
-3. Download the "helper.R" file.
+3. Download the [helper.R](../lessons/helper.R) file.
 Source it to install all the packages and libraries.
+This might take a while!

 ## On the day:
 We will go through two lessons that will teach you some basic R functions, data manipulation, and visualization.
 You can follow along, or just watch.
-These lessons can be followed fairly independently.
+We will let you have some time to play (and ask questions).

 ## WheRe to get help